-Know you’ve got to go through an assessment centre to get a job, and not sure how to handle it?
+Know that you’ve got to go through an assessment centre to get a job, and not sure how to handle it?
 A peek behind the scenes could help.

 ‘We use an assessment centre to recruit people for our contact centre.
 There are a few reasons for this – we were finding a traditional one-to-one interview wasn’t really working.

 'Young people, especially school leavers, found it quite difficult.
 Often, candidates weren’t prepared and we didn’t get the people we need.’

 ‘An assessment centre lets us see how you interact with other people – in a way we couldn’t judge from a one-to-one interview.